denisyukphp/throttler/docs/index.md

 +--------+--------+
 ```

-If you need the reverse order of the nodes use the Asc direction.
+If you need the reverse order of the nodes use Asc direction.

 ## Keep counter

-For strategies are [RoundRobinStrategy](../src/Strategy/RoundRobinStrategy.php) and [WeightedRoundRobinStrategy](../src/Strategy/WeightedRoundRobinStrategy.php) you must use a InMemoryCounter to remember order of nodes.
+For strategies are [RoundRobinStrategy](../src/Strategy/RoundRobinStrategy.php) and [WeightedRoundRobinStrategy](../src/Strategy/WeightedRoundRobinStrategy.php) you must use InMemoryCounter to remember order of nodes.
 A counter is not needed for round-robin strategies.

 ```php
 <?php